sroates/sroates.github.io/README.md

 Happiness is more than a subjective feeling—it has a profound impact on health, social connection, and well-being.
 Our analysis highlights significant factors influencing happiness globally, offering insights that may help individuals make life decisions to enhance their own happiness.

-> **Note:** Due to the global COVID-19 pandemic, data from 2022 has been excluded from the analysis as it drastically differs from other years.

 ---

 ### Libraries Used